qooxdoo/qooxdoo/docs/cli/contrib.md

 ### qooxdoo.json

-It is recommended, but not mandatory, to include a `qooxdoo.json` file in the root of the repository.
-This metadata file allows the discovery of libraries and applications/demos in a repository.
+This file in the root of the repository allows the inclusion and discovery of multiple libraries in this repo.
 It has the  following syntax:

 ```
 {